FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

     - Remove other components from the channel bank element including streets or ARF values.
     - Shorten the channel length (XLEN in CHAN.DAT).
-      This will in- crease the surface area in the channel bank floodplain elements.
+      This will increase the surface area in the channel bank floodplain elements.
-    - Decrease the channel cross section width in the PROFILES program.
+    - Decrease the channel cross-section width in the PROFILES program.

 *Limiting Froude Numbers*